Georgia State University: Diversity

-Georgia State University has become a minority-serving institution.
-It has achieved the most ethnically diverse campus in Georgia and one of the most ethnically diverse in the nation.
-Since the early 2010s, Georgia State has been the nation's leading non-profit institution to annually produce the most African Americans with bachelor's degrees.
+Georgia State University has achieved the most ethnically diverse campus in Georgia and one of the most ethnically diverse in the nation.
+As of 2020, Asians and Hispanics are the fastest growing demographics on campus.

 Student facilities

 Student Recreation Center

 The on-campus Recreation Center features racquetball courts, a squash court, a 7,000-square-foot free-weight area, an aquatic center, a 35-foot climbing wall, game rooms, exercise rooms, aerobics, dance, and martial arts studios, and a gymnasium containing four basketball/volleyball courts.
 The top level includes a running track and omni gym.
 The aquatic center features a 9-lane lap pool, a "leisure pool" with vortex, a spa, and a sauna.
 The omni gym is outfitted to allow for different sports, including badminton, basketball, fencing, arena flag football, indoor soccer, and volleyball.

 Indian Creek Lodge

 Land in Indian Creek was purchased by the university in 1938, and in 1974 operation of the swimming pool in the facility was taken over by Recreation Services.
 Tennis courts, Indian Creek Lodge, and the rest of the 15.5 acres were taken over by Recreation Services in 1991.